wullaski/leaves/README.md

 - [ ] Add multiplayer with firebase
 - [X] Add more items
 - [ ] Add lock and key functionality
+- [ ] Add a known items array to the player object